DigitalRevolution/mitm/README.md

 # mitm
-Meet Me in the Middle
+Meet in the Middle is an application that helps individuals find equidistant meeting places.